FlipArtYT/Silk-Vocal-Studio/README.md

-# Silk-Vocal-Studio
+# Silk Vocal Studio
 All-in-One Python GUI for easily creating CV / CVVC / VCV voicebanks for the vocal synthesizer UTAU.
-Create base folder, record samples, auto generate the oto.ini and package it in one go.
+Create base folder, record samples, auto generate the oto.ini and package in one go.

 ## About